golang/mock/README.md

 cases, you will need only the `--source` flag.

-TODO: Brief overview of how to create mock objects and set up expectations, links to documentation, and an example.
+TODO: Brief overview of how to create mock objects and set up expectations, and an example.

 [golang]: http://golang.org/
 [golang-install]: http://golang.org/doc/install.html#releases